OCA/bank-payment/account_banking_mandate_sale_contact/README.rst

 To configure this module, you need to:

-1. Go to Settings/Sales/Invoicing and select the Default Mandates option.
-This allows you to choose if you want the mandate of the sale partner, invoice address or delivery address.
+1. Go to *Settings > Sales > Invoicing* and select the "Default Sale Mandate Contact" option.
+This allows you to configure in which sale partner the mandates will be searched for: customer, invoice address, invoicing commercial entity, etc.

-2. If you want to specifically change the default mandate for a customer, you can go to the "Sales & Purchase" tab of his contact form.
+2. If you want to specifically set that option for a specific partner, you can go to the "Sales & Purchase" tab his contact form.
+And edit the "Default Sale Mandate Contact" field.
+This option is only available in company contact types and it will affect all the childen contacts

 Usage
 =====